 Advanced MRI imaging may be conducted to thoroughly inspect soft tissue and cartilage.

 This form of X-ray imaging enables an accurate three- dimensional model of your shoulder to be determined.
+To ensure the appropriate positioning and sizing of the implant a CT scan maybe undertaking for templating purposes.

 Your orthopaedic surgeon needs to know your medical history and what medications (prescribed and non-prescribed) you are currently taking in order to plan the best treatment.
-Any and all health problems must be disclosed to avoid issues that may complicate surgery, the anaesthestic process and recovery.
+Any and all health problems must be disclosed to avoid issues that may complicate surgery, the anaesthetic process and recovery.

 You are put to sleep during the surgery using general anaesthesia and often a regional block of local anaesthetic will be provided for pain relief.